A1bertoVG/demo_py-git/README.md

-  # Demo succes?
+  # Demo

 In order to learn how to upload Programs to Github, I used this video: https://www.youtube.com/watch?v=RGOj5yH7evk
 During the video some commands where different between Mac/Linux & Windows, so here you can find the equivalent commands for terminal in Windows.
-Also, if you want to use the commands like in the video, then its better if you use `Gitbash` which should be already installed in you desktop, just type the windows icon and search it.
+Also, if you want to use the commands like in the video, then its better if you use `Gitbash` which should be already installed in your desktop, just type the windows icon and search it.

 ## Commands I've used in Terminal